jellyfin/jellyfin.org/docs/general/clients/jellyfin-vue.md

 ### Using your own webserver ###

-Since Jellyfin Vue is an SPA web application, you can use any webserver to serve it:
+Since Jellyfin Vue is an SPA web application, you can use any web server to serve it:
 Apache, nginx (the one used in Jellyfin's Vue docker image), Traefik, etc...

 If you already have a [reverse proxy](../networking/index.md) set up, do you want to do more complex stuff